 - The bystander was in reasonable fear of sustaining physical injury to his or her own person.

 Suing for emotional distress can be difficult from a legal perspective.
-A St. Louis personal injury lawyer can help you navigate through the complex legal waters to help you receive the maximum compensation award possible.
+An Orange County personal injury lawyer can help you navigate through the complex legal waters to help you receive the maximum compensation award possible.